Why Do Muslim Women Wear Hijab?┇What is Hijab in Islam?┇Hijab 2020

 Because these Verses in the Holy Quran are explicit and direct, no disagreements or disputes have been posed to this edict by representatives of Islamic scholarship in the past; unless it concerns whether women should also cover their face and feet.

-The primary reason why a Muslim woman wears the Hijab can be attributed to a Muslima’s belief that her true purpose in life is to worship God the Almighty according to His instructions; as revealed in God’s final Revelation to mankind, the Holy Quran and through the teachings of Prophet Muhammad, the final Messenger of God.
+Why Do Muslim Women Wear the Hijab veil?
+The primary reason why a Muslim women wear Hijab can be attributed to a Muslima’s belief that her true purpose in life is to worship God the Almighty according to His instructions; as revealed in God’s final Revelation to mankind, the Holy Quran and through the teachings of Prophet Muhammad, the final Messenger of God.
 God made the wearing of the Hijab an obligation and instructed the believing women to wear the head covering in the Holy Quran.
 So, wearing it is an act of righteousness and an act of obedience to God.
 A Muslim woman wears the Hijab to gain the pleasure of her Master.

 “Whoever does righteousness, whether male or female, while he is a believer – We will surely cause him to live a good life, and We will surely give them their reward [in the Hereafter] according to the best of what they used to do” (Quran 16:97)